What Is A ‘Fall Detection’ Alarm and Which Organisations Need One?

 A fall alarm, or fall detection alarm, is a personal device that will automatically call for help when the user suffers a fall due to a slip, trip or other medical problem.
 A device or app equipped with the fall detection feature (also known as man down) will detect when the user falls over and will automatically activate an SOS alarm, meaning the user is not required to manually press a button and can get help even if they are unconscious.

-Our core lone worker devices are all capable of detecting a slip, trip or fall and raising an alarm automatically.
+Our core lone worker safety devices are all capable of detecting a slip, trip or fall and raising an alarm automatically.

 The Health and Safety Executive consistently report that over 500,000 workers suffer a non-fatal injury every year, with the main causes being: